Building a Global Voice Over Brand Today

 My advice is to take advantage of the time you’re spending in quarantine to upgrade your studio and your brand for the post-pandemic market.
 What does that mean?
 For starters, do some house cleaning in your booth so it looks good on a webcam.
 When a client you have never met directs you remotely, it pays to look professional.
 Next, clean up your website.
 There’s no need to translate the content (unless you’re focused on a specific market), but the site should be intuitive and easy to navigate.
 When clients can easily find what they’re looking for, your chances of landing jobs increase.
 Lastly, make sure your demos are up-to-date and reflect the modern industry standards.
 If your demos are a few years old, it may be time to make a new one.

 Nobody knows how the industry will evolve when business starts to pick up in the months ahead.
 But there’s one thing I’m sure of: Covid-19 has been a stark reminder that we are a global community and that we must rely on each other and work together.
 Borders have never been more an illusory, human construct than they are today.
-As a voice over talent who speaks the language that unites people around the globe, you are in a unique position to emerge from this crisis with renewed purpose.
+As a voice over talent who speaks the language that unites people around the globe, you are in a unique position to emerge from this crisis with renewed purpose by building a global voice over brand.
 You’ll be a better professional, a better communicator, and a better human being.
 The post-pandemic voice over market will present a world of new opportunities.
 Use the time you have now to prepare for the work you’ll do then.

-So join us live on April 22, from 8:00-10:00 ET for our informative webinar, Breaking into the Global Voice Over Market.
-You can learn more about our class and register here.
+So join us at Edge for our informative webinar, Breaking into the Global Voice Over Market.
+You can learn more about our class and register or sign up on the waitlist here.